|(a) General. Pursuant to §42(h)(6) of the Code,

 and review of Qualified Contract Request.

-the last year of the Initial Affordability Period, following the Department's
+year of the Initial Affordability Period, following the Department's

 determination that the Development Owner is eligible.
 The Initial